 Many items of information obtained on forms by state agencies are of a specific or predictable size.
 For example, social security numbers have nine digits, ages have from one to three digits, etc. See Space Requirements for Forms.

-Standards for horizontal space (pitch) on forms will be related to (1) the data to be gathered by the form, (2) the equipment or manual process by which the form will be completed, and (3) other individual characteristics of the form.
+Standards for horizontal space on forms will be related to (1) the data to be gathered by the form, (2) the equipment or manual process by which the form will be completed, and (3) other individual characteristics of the form.
 One inch of space should be allowed for every four to six characters.
 This provides adequate space for most handwriting and is also good for typed entries.

 Margins - Forms need margins of clear area for press gripper space, for appearance, and sometimes for punching holes and binding.
 All forms will allow a minimum of a 1/4-inch margin on all four sides of the form.

 Many forms take more time than necessary to complete and process because fill-in items are scattered randomly over the working part of the form.
 This is particularly true of forms printed in narrative.
 Such forms should be redesigned so that fill-in items are vertically aligned, separated from any narrative text, and given some logical order with box formats and upper left captions.
-This will reduce the time needed to complete a form, to find items, and is also insurance that all items will be filled in.
+This will reduce the time needed to complete a form, to find fields, and is also insurance that all items will be filled in.

 The sequence of items on the form is important to the speed and accuracy of entering and extracting data.
 If items are taken from or entered onto other documents, all must have the same order.
 People are accustomed to reading from left to right and top to bottom, and forms should use that order.
-Some sequences are familiar, such as number, street, city, state, and zip code.
+Some sequences are familiar, such as number, street, city, state, and ZIP code.
 The sequence of items on a form must follow the flow of work.